Brian Cedric Jones is a classically trained dancer, singer, gymnast, and actor.

 Catching the eye of a then young cultural diplomacy agency, Brian began touring the world as an instructor and performer of American Voices—bringing American musical theatre and dance to under privileged children in war-torn areas across seven countries and counting.
 After a freak accident that broke both of his feet, he began choreographing and producing musicals in his home town.
 Eventually, he took on the role of Marketing and Outreach Director at his local theater and resident choreographer at Angelo State University, where combined, he would choreograph over 20 productions.

-Now he lives in with his wife and daughter, who follows in his footsteps as a dancer and actress.
-This fall, Brian directed and choreographed Literally Alive’s revival of the original musical Treasure Island at The Player’s Theater Off Broadway.
+Now a proud New Yorker, Brian continues to direct and choreograph locally and around the world.
+Partnering with long time collaborator, Kayla Friend, he helped create the first staging of her original musical Ramona for New York's Furnace Festival.
+Brian directed and choreographed Literally Alive’s revival of the original musical Treasure Island at The Player’s Theater Off Broadway.
 He also recently choreographed Commuters at The Theater at St. Clements, Cagebirds at the The Sonnet Theatre, and Where Angels Fear to Tread, at the Steve and Marie Sguorous Theater.
-Brian had the privilege join the production team for the inaugural Kansas City Theatre In The Park Summer Academy where he directed and choreographed three productions of Disney's Jungle Book, Kids; he is honored to return this year to Direct and Choreograph Lion King, Kids and to choreograph James and The Giant Peach, Jr.
+Brian had the privilege join the production team for the inaugural Kansas City Theatre In The Park Summer Academy where he directed and choreographed three productions of Disney's Jungle Book, Kids; he was honored to return to for Lion King, Kids and James and The Giant Peach, Jr.

 As a performer, Brian is active in New York, Regional, touring, Off Broadway Theatre, and Opera.
-Recent credits include How The Grinch Stole Christmas Broadway National Tour, Pepper in Mamma Mia, and Candide directed by Harold Prince.
-Next he will be returning to New York City Opera for Brokeback Mountain and Theater By The Sea’s production of Chicago.
+Recent credits include How The Grinch Stole Christmas Broadway National Tour, The Metropolitan Opera's Turandot, Pepper in Mamma Mia, and Candide directed by Harold Prince

 2010 - present